 Starting in macOS 10.15 Catalina, Apple finally did away with iTunes.
 In its place are three new apps—Music, TV, and Podcasts—with audiobooks now handled by the Books app and syncing of mobile devices handled by the Finder.
 Where once iTunes was an all-purpose media hub, now you may use up to five apps to accomplish the same things.
 The new apps also add more features (while, sadly, removing a few things too).

-Take Control of macOS Media Apps is your guide to this new, post-iTunes world.
-Kirk McElhearn, whose earlier books on iTunes 10, 11, and 12 collectively sold nearly 14,000 copies, is back with a new book that shows you how to manage your music, videos, podcasts, and audiobooks in Catalina.
+Take Control of macOS Media Apps is your guide to the post-iTunes world.
+Kirk McElhearn, whose earlier books on iTunes 10, 11, and 12 collectively sold nearly 14,000 copies, is back with a new book that shows you how to manage your music, videos, podcasts, and audiobooks in Catalina and later.